False Hope (or, how the Green movement leaders will insure the collapse of

 So you see, the real solution can only be found in the "dark" - in the dark and forbidden topic of population

 management.
-But because the Green movement has encased those people who are forward thinking,
+But because the Green movement leaders have encased those people who are forward

-thoughtful, and willing to help, in a cocoon of false hope, mankind optimistically heads to the abyss,
+thinking, thoughtful, and willing to help, in a cocoon of false hope, mankind optimistically heads to the

 Hope and false hope; a systems view